michhar/custom-jupyterhub-linux-vm/README.md

      `docker run -it -v /var/run/docker.sock:/var/run/docker.sock -p 8788:8788 --expose=8788 rheartpython/cvopenhack:latest`

- * Log into jupyterhub at https://0.0.0.0:8788 or https://localhost:8788 with the user `wonderwoman` and the system variable password you used when building it and you should also get an Admin panel to make users Admin as well so they can pip install stuff.
+ * Log into jupyterhub at https://0.0.0.0:8788 or https://localhost:8788 (note the use of `https`) with the user `wonderwoman` and the system variable password you used when building it (the default specified above) and you should also get an Admin panel to make users Admin as well so they can pip install stuff.

 ## Cloud Deployment